sidahmedcodes/MegaPi-recycling-robot/README.md

-#Autonomous Waste Sorting Robot
+# MegaPi Waste Sorting Robot

 ![Robot in action](https://via.placeholder.com/800x400?text=Waste+Sorting+Robot)

-## 👋 Hi there!
+## Hi there!

 Welcome to our project repository!
-We're Jamie and Alex, two engineering students who built this autonomous waste sorting robot for our final year capstone project.
+We're Jamie and Alex, two electrical engineering students who tried to build this prototpye of a waste sorting robot for our final year project.
 We wanted to help solve the global recycling challenge by creating an accessible robotics solution that can identify and sort recyclable materials.

-## ✨ What it does
+## What it does

 Our robot can:
 - Autonomously navigate its environment